LiudasRepkovas/oxylabs_uzduotis/README.md

 ## Installation
 1. Clone or download this repository to your machine.
-2. Open a terminal in the project root (A:\Desktop\oxylabs-test or your cloned folder).
+2. Open a terminal in the project root.
 3. Install dependencies:
 ```
 npm install